cirosantilli/latex-submodule/readme.md

 the `install` script helps automate the symlink creation process but is efficacy for existing projects is limited since it cannot decide what to do if symlink names already exist.
-To use do:
+To use it do:

     cd `submodule`
     ./install